 It’s become a rescue traffic jam, while costs to care for rescued dogs continue to mount — it costs $150 every month to cover care for an individual dog.
 Many dogs with adopters are waiting for a flight volunteer.
 More still are waiting to be adopted.

-If you’re not traveling from Seoul, but want to help dog meat survivors, please click here.
+If you’re not traveling, but want to help dog meat survivors, you can support our lifesaving work here.